|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 1) Production of the 6.0 m HT-9 steel (88% Fe, 12% Cr) tubes and tube bundles;

 2) Selective extraction of mildly radioactive uranium oxide from intensely radioactive spent reactor fuel at reactor sites;

 3) Storage of mildly radioactive uranium oxide in sealed stainless steel containers;

-6) Transport of mildly radioactive blanket rods back to the reactor site;
+8) Transport of mildly radioactive blanket rods to the FNR site;

-7) Final fuel tube and fuel bundle assembly on the reactor site;
+11) Final fuel tube and fuel bundle assembly on the FNR site;

 14) Rail and road transport of neutron activated zirconium;